Posted by: Kaplan Schweser

 - The weights for the 2020 Level I exam topics are: Ethical and Professional Standards—15%; Quantitative Methods—10%; Economics—10%; Financial Reporting and Analysis—15%; Corporate Finance—10%; Portfolio Management and Wealth Management—6%; Equity Investments—11%; Fixed Income—11%; Derivative Investments—6%; and Alternative Investments—6%.

 - The pass rates for the Level I exam are the lowest of the three levels.
-The June 2019 pass rate for Level I was 41% and for December 2019 it was 42%.
+You can find the most recent pass rates here.

 CFA Exam Level II

-- Offered only once a year in June, Level II of the CFA exam tests application and analysis with a focus on asset valuation.
+- Offered twice a year, Level II of the CFA exam tests application and analysis with a focus on asset valuation.
 Unlike Level I, Level II focuses on how you apply standards to situations that analysts face.